timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 - external sharder setup doesn't need much more resources to sustain the same load
 - however, responsibility is distributed -> more instances can be added to increase the load capacity
+- proven that controllers are horizontal scalable now!